bomonike/bomonike.github.io/learn-chinese.md

 All communities in mainland China use the same toll-free standard emergency phone numbers.
 Be ready to give your exact address or cross streets.
 If you can't speak Chinese, try to say the name of your hotel or use a landmark.

-* Traffic Accident	122	For non-injury traffic accidents or road disputes. * Police (General)	110	For crimes, theft, disturbances, or any urgent law enforcement need.
+* 122 for non-injury traffic accidents or road disputes.
+* 110 for Police (General) - crimes, theft, disturbances, or any urgent law enforcement need.
-* Fire (Fire & Rescue)	119	For fires, rescues, or hazardous material incidents.
+* 119 for Fire & Rescue or hazardous material incidents.
-* Ambulance (Medical)	120	For medical emergencies, injuries, or sudden illness.
+* 120 for medical ambulance - emergencies, injuries, or sudden illness.
-* Foreign Affairs / Consular Hotline	12308	For Chinese citizens abroad; Foreigners should contact their own embassy/consulate.
+* 12308 for foreign Affairs / Consular Hotline serving Chinese citizens abroad; Foreigners should contact their own embassy/consulate.
-* Emergency SMS	12110	Text-only emergency reporting (for deaf/hearing-impaired or when voice call is unsafe).
+* 12110 for Text-only emergency SMS reporting (for deaf/hearing-impaired or when voice call is unsafe).

 Within Hong Kong and Macau Special Administrative Regions:
 * 999 – Unified emergency number (police, fire, ambulance).

-Didi is the ride-hailing app like Uber.

-* 频道 Píndào = channel feature
-* 新版频道 Xīnbǎn píndào - qq feature

 <a id="Payments"></a>